JustinZhaoOvO/CSC207Project/README.md

 <img src="https://github.com/JustinZhaoOvO/CSC207Project/blob/zhaoboqu/src/main/resources/READMEresources/mousehover.png?raw=true" alt="image" width="400" height="300"/>

 The board highlights the selected piece with a yellow background.
-All spaces that can be moved are shown as red dots, and all pieces that can be captured are highlighted with a red background.
+All spaces that the selected piece can move to are shown with red dots, and all pieces that can be captured are highlighted with a red background.

 <img src="https://github.com/JustinZhaoOvO/CSC207Project/blob/zhaoboqu/src/main/resources/READMEresources/selected.png?raw=true" alt="image" width="400" height="300"/>